Markham, Ontario: Courts and police

 There are no courts in Markham, but the city is served by an Ontario Court of Justice in Newmarket, as well as an Ontario Small Claims court in Richmond Hill.
 There are also served by a Provincial Offence Court in Richmond Hill.
 The Ontario Court of Appeal is in Toronto, while the Supreme Court of Canada is in Ottawa, Ontario.

 Policing is provided by York Regional Police at a station (5 District) at the corner of McCowan Road and Carlton Road and Highway 7.
 Highway 404, Highway 407 and parts of Highway 48 are patrolled by the Ontario Provincial Police.
 Toronto Police Service is responsible for patrol on Steeles from Yonge Street to the York—Durham Line.

 Fire

 Markham Fire and Emergency Services was established in 1970 as Markham Fire Department and replaced various local volunteer fire units.
 Nine fire stations serve Markham.
 Toronto/Buttonville Municipal Airport is also served by Markham's Fire service.

 Hospitals

 Markham Stouffville Hospital in the city's far eastern end is Markham's main healthcare facility, located at the intersection of Highway 7 and 9th Line (407 and Donald Cousens Parkway).
 Markham is also home to Shouldice Hospital, one of the world's premier facilities for people suffering from hernias.
 For those living near Steeles, they sometimes will be able to receive treatment at The Scarborough Hospital Birchmount Campus in Toronto/Scarborough.
 North York General Hospital also serves for 24/7 care, serving North York and the lower Markham area.

 Garbage collection

-Garbage collection is provided by Miller Waste Systems since the company's founding in 1961.
-Different areas of the city are assigned different garbage collection days.
-Recycling is collected weekly, while household trash and yard waste is collected every other week.
-The last week of May is "Bulk Collection", where residents can put out as much waste as needed without limits.

-To promote recycling, Markham mandated the use of clear garbage bags in 2013 to let Miller Waste staff see the contents of trash bags.
-Bags containing high amounts of recycling mixed with regular trash will not be collected.

-Winter operations

-Winter operations are conducted on all City-owned roads according to the following criteria: